- Home

 Make your home more energy efficient

-Fitting draught-proofing round your doors and windows and replacing incandescent bulbs with LED ones might not be an obvious visible improvement, but it could make a big difference to your energy bills over the long term.
+Fitting draught-proofing around your doors and windows and replacing incandescent bulbs with LED ones might not be an obvious visible improvement, but it could make a big difference to your energy bills over the long term.

 For example, according to the Energy Saving Trust, each traditional light bulb you replace with an LED one will save you up to £2 a year, whereas draught-proofing doors and windows will save you around £20 a year.
 If you have an open chimney, draught-proofing this could save you a further £15 a year.